humio/humio-operator/docs/api.md

-PodDisruptionBudget allows configuring PDB for the cluster
+PodDisruptionBudget defines the PDB configuration for this node spec

 <table>
     <thead>